exaptis/backbone.marionette.component/README.md

 Backbone.Marionette.Component is an extension for Marionette.js that aims at simplifying the application of reusabele view components.

 It comes with a collection of common view components.
-Its functionality is influenced by the great [Apache Wicket Framework](https://wicket.apache.org/).
+Its functionality is inspired by the great [Apache Wicket Framework](https://wicket.apache.org/).

 ## Documentation